The Good News About Panic Disorder

 How Panic Disorder Is Usually Treated

-The silver lining to this panic disorder thundercloud is that there are many good treatments for panic disorder.
+The silver lining to this panic disorder dark grey cloud is that there are many good treatments for panic disorder.
 (For a more complete discussion see our free page on Panic Disorder Treatment.)
-There are a whole variety of therapies that don’t involve medications and several good medications that help a lot.
+There are a whole variety of therapies that don’t involve medications and several good medications that are greatly effective.
 There are a few medications that people can carry with them in case they feel an attack coming on or they have an actual panic attack.
 But just a medication by itself is not that helpful in the long run.
-The best treatment is a good physician-prescribed medication along with being in involved in one of the really good therapies.
+The best treatment is a good physician-prescribed medication along with being in involved in one of the really good therapies known to be effective for panic disorder.

 The Medications for Panic Disorder